 - Submit all MPP application materials.

 The MPP Admissions Committee carefully considers an applicant's combined academic background and work experience in determining admission to the program.
 All portions of the application are considered equally.
 Interviews are not required for admission.
 There is no minimum entrance exam score.

 - Admission is selective.

 - No specific background or undergraduate major is required.

 - Decisions are based on evaluation of the applicant's overall academic record including undergraduate transcripts, GRE (or other standardized test) scores, three letters of recommendation, a personal statement of purpose, and resume describing relevant work, community, and extracurricular experiences.
 For more information visit the Apply Now page.

 - Applied statistics (sample courses at The University of Utah are FCS 3210, SOC 3112, ECON 3640, POLS 3001 and PSYCH 3000 - we cannot count 1000 level math classes for the statistics prerequisite)

 The University of Utah course listings and descriptions are available in the Course Catalog.
 Prerequisites must be completed in the last 10 years with a grade of "C" or better from an accredited college or university.
-Please note: if you are accepted into a joint program (e.g. MPP/JD) some prerequisites may automatically be waived.
+If you are accepted into a joint program (e.g. MPP/JD) some prerequisites may automatically be waived.
 Please consult the program manager for more information.